 –This seems to be your first time doing recording for Digimon Frontier in a long while, so was there anything in particular you had to do in preparation for today?

 Suzumura: I went back and rewatched a little of it.

-Suzumura: No, I’m not an honors student, I did it because I’m the slacker.
+Suzumura: No, I’m not an model student, I did it because I’m the slacker.
 I had to make sure of how I actually played him back then.
-Rewatching it again, I had him speak in a really cute voice.
+Rewatching it again, I realized I had him speak in a really cute voice.